If you are lucky enough, you will never have to depend on an emergency radio for survival. However, as a prepper, it is better to be safe than sorry.

 This survival radio also has an SOS flashlight beacon that flashes Morse code with the bright Cree LED to capture a rescuer's attention in a life or death situation.

-Another very interesting feature is the ultrasonic dog whistle that rescue dogs can hear during an emergency situation.
-Dogs have a superior hearing compared to humans, making this super effective survival radio when you really need help during a crisis, which is perfect for preppers.
+Another helpful feature is the ultrasonic dog whistle that rescue dogs can hear during an emergency.
+Dogs have superior hearing compared to humans, making this super effective survival radio when you need help during a crisis, which is perfect for preppers.

 4. American Red Cross Eton ARCFRX3+WXR